Wheat and barley drying

 The primary advantage of high-temperature drying is that you can harvest grain at any moisture, dry it quickly, and sell it soon after harvest without moisture discounts.
 Also, once the dryer is adjusted properly, you have more precise control over final moisture content than you have with natural-air drying.

-Get a copy of Wheat and Barley Storage for information on managing dry grain.
+See Wheat and Barley Storage for information on managing dry grain.